-One core hole as part of the Red Hill Miranda program (RHM12-013C) was drilled just west end of the Long Fault Anomaly (within the 10 sq. km Miranda Gold Inc. option - MAD:TSXV) to intersect/transverse the mineralized zone discovered in the historical reverse circulation hole BRH-13 (45 feet of 0.24 oz. of gold/ton or 13.7 m of 8.11 g/T).
+One core hole as part of the Miranda Property program (RHM12-013C) was drilled just west of the Long Fault anomaly to intersect/transverse the mineralized zone discovered in the historical reverse circulation hole BRH-13 (45 feet of 0.24 oz./t Au or 13.7m of 8.11 g/t Au).

-RHM12-013C was angled to the south at -75 degrees and completed to 2,645 feet (800m), deeper than the original 2,500 foot (760m) planned as we intersected another horizon of the black carbonaceous pyritic rock that commonly hosts the gold bearing sulfide mineralization in Carlin-style deposits.
+RHM12-013C was angled to the south at -75 degrees and was completed to 2,645 feet (800m), deeper than the original 2,500 foot (760m) planned as the Company intersected another horizon of the black carbonaceous pyritic rock that commonly hosts the gold bearing sulfide mineralization in Carlin-style deposits.
 The core has several intersections of this favorable (black carbonaceous pyritic limestone) material both above and around the BRH-13 mineralized horizon (circa 1,800 feet/550m) and again at depth to 2,645 feet (800m).
 This core provides a more detailed understanding of the geology and assists in determining controls for this higher grade gold mineralization.
-Due to drill hole deflections RHM12-013C intersected the favorable mineralized interval about 75 meters to the northwest of hole BRH-13 and contained three long intervals of anomalous gold with associated trace elements that confirm a Carlin-type gold deposit.
-Although the gold values in RHM-013C do not correspond directly with the intercept in the historic hole BRH-13 the favorable alteration and geochemistry affirms the presence of the gold-bearing Carlin-type system.
+Due to drill hole deflections, RHM12-013C intersected the favorable mineralized interval about 75 meters to the northwest of hole BRH-13 and contained three long intervals of anomalous gold with associated trace elements that confirm a Carlin-type gold deposit.
+Although the gold values in RHM-013C do not correspond directly with the intercept in the historic hole BRH-13, the favorable alteration and geochemistry affirms the presence of the gold-bearing Carlin-type system.

-Six reverse circulation exploration holes have been completed in the Long Fault Anomaly.
+Six reverse circulation exploration holes have been completed in the Long Fault anomaly.
 Several of these holes show significant intersections of favorable material: i.e. hole RHM12-017 contains a 315 foot (96m) zone of silicified, brecciated, quartz veined, and iron-oxide rich rock (which is often associated with ore-grade oxidized gold mineralization in Nevada), along with two deeper 20-30 foot intervals of quartz-pyrite.
-The last two of the six holes were completed on the eastern margin of the Long Fault Anomaly; they contained significant pyrite in favorable rocks units.
-Assays have been received for four of the six reverse circulation exploration holes drilled in the Long Fault Anomaly.
+The last two of the six holes were completed on the eastern margin of the Long Fault anomaly and they contained significant pyrite in favorable rocks units.
+Assays have been received for all six reverse circulation exploration holes drilled in the Long Fault anomaly.
 These holes encountered encouraging anomalous gold mineralization within favorable host rocks associated with Carlin-type gold deposit trace element and alteration intervals.
-The four widely spaced holes, in conjunction with previous drilling at the LFA, indicate the potential for a large Carlin-type gold system.
+Four widely spaced holes, in conjunction with previous drilling at the Long Fault anomaly indicate the potential for a large Carlin-type gold system.
 Compilation of all of the NuLegacy (and historic) drilling results is in progress to identify areas where higher grade gold may exist.
-When this study is completed, additional drilling at the LFA will be considered.
+When this study is completed, additional drilling at the Long Fault anomaly will be considered.

-Central Mineralized Zone:
+Central Mineralized Zone ("CMZ"):